quynhneo/detm-arxiv/README.md

 ## Project description
 Running dynamic embedded topic modeling on abstracts of arxiv articles and discover how topics in STEM change in time.
 This is an implementation of [Dynamic Embedded Topic Modeling](https://github.com/adjidieng/DETM) by Adji B. Dieng, Francisco J. R. Ruiz, and David M. Blei of Columbia University.

-## Get the meta data, containing abstracts
+## Get the abstracts
-Visit https://www.kaggle.com/Cornell-University/arxiv to get `arxiv-metadata-oai-snapshot.json`.
+Visit https://www.kaggle.com/Cornell-University/arxiv to get `arxiv-metadata-oai-snapshot.json` which contain about 2 millions records, each has a dozen of fields but we are interested in `abstract`, `categories`, and `update_date`.

 ## Generate embedding
 Modify  path to  `arxiv-metadata-oai-snapshot.json` in `word2vec/run_w2v.py` and run: